ChilliCream/hotchocolate-docs/docs/resolvers.md

 In GraphQL resolvers describe the logic that fetches data for a specific field.

-Field resolvers run independently from each other fields and allow the execution engine to parallelize their execution.
+Field resolvers run independently of each other which allows the execution engine to parallelize their execution.

-This independent approch to fetch data allows us to build powerfull schemas that consists of multiple data sources in a very simple way.
+This independent approach to fetch data allows us to build powerful schemas that consists of multiple data sources in a very simple way.

-Since, we have two major approaches with _Hot Chocolate_ to define a schema we also have two approaches how to declare our resolvers.
-We will start by looking at how we can declare resolvers with the schema-first approach and the look at how this is done in the code-first world.
+Since we have two major approaches with _Hot Chocolate_ to define a schema, we also have two approaches to declaring our resolvers.
+We will start by looking at how we can declare resolvers with the schema-first approach and then look at how this is done in the code-first world.

 It is important to know that we can mix both approaches.
 Moreover, resolvers are integrated as a component into the field-middleware-pipeline.
 A field-middleware is more complex but can also open up more scenarios.
-One could for instance write a middleware that resolves the data for multiple fields from a creatain well-defined data source.
+One could for instance write a middleware that resolves the data for multiple fields of a certain well-defined data source.

 > More about what a field-middleware can do can be found [here](middleware.md).